Exponential ergodicity for Markov processes with random switching: Two special cases

-for any probability measures $\mu$ and $\nu$. \end{lem} \begin{proof} It is usually proved considering the same Brownian motion for two different solutions of the SDE starting with different initial measures. \end{proof}
+\begin{pf} This is an immediate consequence of \eref{e:assb}.
+One can see this by using the same Brownian motion for two different solutions of the SDE starting with different initial measures. \end{pf}

-Assumptions of Theorem~\ref{th:dtv-cst} or Theorem~\ref{th:dtv-noncst} are satisfied if one of the underlying diffusions verifies H\"ormander's hypoellipticity assumption.
-See for instance \cite{H11} for an introduction on this subject.
+If $\sigma$ is not constant, then one can also use \cite{BCGMZ}, Proposition~6.1, which essentially requires the Lipschitz constant of $\sigma$ to be sufficiently small compared to the rate of contraction $\alpha$, see also \cite {RS05,E11}.
+The ``small level sets'' assumption of Theorem~\ref {th:dtv-cst} or Theorem~\ref{th:dtv-noncst} is satisfied if one of the underlying diffusions verifies H\"ormander's hypoellipticity assumption and satisfies furthermore a natural controllability assumption.
+See, for instance, \cite{H11} for an introduction on this subject.

-\begin{Rq}[Exponential convergence for an infinite dimensional process] The previous result gives also the convergence for switching Fokker-Planck processes.
+\begin{Rq}[(Exponential convergence for an infinite dimensional process)] The previous result gives also the convergence for switching Fokker--Planck processes.
 Indeed, we can consider that each underlying Markov process $(Z^{(i)}_t)_{t\geq0}$ is deterministic, belongs to the space of smooth density functions, and verifies

-for all $x\in \R^d$, and $t\geq 0$.
+for all $x\in\R^d$, and $t\geq0$.
 The previous lemma gives a contraction as in Assumption~\ref{hypo:Curv}, for each underlying process, where $d$ is the Wasserstein metric. \end{Rq}